Cracked Wheat and Tomato Kibbeh Recipe

 Handful arugula leaves

-½ cup (60 grams) Greek yogurt
+1/2 cup (60 grams) Greek yogurt

 Handful small heirloom tomatoes, halved

-Drizzle of extra-virgin olive oil
+Drizzle extra-virgin olive oil

-Soak the bulgur in a bowl of hot tap water for 30 minutes or until soft.
-Drain.
-Using a food processor, grind the bulgur, tomato and onion into an even consistency.
+Using a food processor, grind the bulgur, tomato and onion in an even consistency.
 Alternatively, use a grinder.
 Transfer the bulgur mixture to a bowl and add the remaining ingredients, tasting as you go to balance the flavors; if one flavor dominates, adjust by adding more of the other ingredients.
 Cover with plastic wrap and refrigerate until required.
-Place the radish, beet, onion and arugula into separate bowls of iced water and leave to crisp for about 10 minutes.
-Drain on paper towels.
-Arrange the bulgur mixture on a serving plate and add a few dollops of yogurt.
-Top with the thinly sliced vegetables, arugula and tomatoes.
-Drizzle with olive oil and serve immediately.